 Cancer is one of the most devastating illnesses an individual can have.
-In the United States in 2017, it is estimated that an average of 1,500 people die a day due to cancer.
+According to cancer.gov, in 2020 an estimated 1,806,590 new cases of cancer will be diagnosed in the United States and 606,520 people will die from the disease.
 Cancer is caused by carcinogens.
 Carcinogens are defined as any substance or agent that tends to produce a cancer.
-These carcinogens are in found in various parts of our lives; however there can be many found in the workplace.
+These carcinogens are found in various parts of our lives and there can be many found in the workplace.

 There are many substances that are known or considered probable carcinogens.
 The National Toxicology Program (NTP) is one agency that studies and publishes information on carcinogens.
 There are approximately 250 substances and exposures listed on NTP’s Report on Carcinogens.
 Another agency that does research on carcinogens is the International Agency for Research on Cancer (IARC).
 IARC has evaluated over 900 substances in the last 30 years.
 These substances are placed into one of five groups ranging from Group 1: Carcinogenic to humans to Group 4: Probably not carcinogenic to humans.
 Only a few over 100 are placed into the Group 1 Carcinogenic classification.